Asphalt Plant Proactive About Being a Good Neighbor

 “And some of the products smelled worse than the actual asphalt odors,” he said.

 The asphalt plant makes around 1,500-2,000 tons per day of hot mix asphalt for paving contractors and construction firms.
 They also recycle used and broken asphalt.
 When they built their first plant in 1964, they had no neighbors, or much of anything, nearby.
 Over the years, a park, condos, luxury homes, office buildings, and shopping centers have built up around them.
 Boone still hadn’t received many odor complaints from his new neighbors and wanted to keep it that way.

 Asphalt plants in rural areas sit on rock quarries, far from residential and commercial development.
 By the time asphalt leaves these facilities, most odors from sulfides and hydrocarbons are gone.
 The need for odor removal is not as urgent as in urban locations, where neighboring homes and businesses can see plants as a nuisance.

 Odors from asphalt vary depending on the location of the crude oil, how the crude oil was processed, and temperature used at that asphalt plant.
-The president sent a sample of asphalt to OMI’s lab to find the most effective Ecosorb product for its unique odor combinations.
+Boone sent a sample of asphalt to OMI’s lab to find the most effective Ecosorb product for its unique odor combinations.

 The asphalt was exposed to different Ecosorb blends, and the effect was measured using a human nose panel and gas detection.
 Ecosorb 1200A — an additive blend made specifically for the reduction of hydrogen sulfide, mercaptans, styrene, and general hydrocarbons in asphalt — was found to best remove odors.